-- Many Conference representatives are now familiar with the Connexional Allowances Committee's commitment to reviewing and reforming if necessary the system of allowances above standard stipend (and, for the record, fees for weddings and funerals and payments for other work).
-A milestone report was presented to and accepted by the 2015 Conference; see Agenda section 46, pp 446-475. - 2.
-It was resolved (46/4, p 474) that the Faith and Order Committee should undertake a major review of the theological foundation of all matters of ministerial remuneration to be presented to the 2017 Conference.
-However, resolution 46/5 gave the Connexional Allowances Committee permission to review the qualifying posts and percentages above stipend during 2015/16, as the Committee believed that some rationalisation could begin before the theological review is completed. - 3.
-This paper presents the Committee's recommendations, approved by the Methodist Council, acknowledging that some aspects are best left until after 2017, but that others can be implemented sooner.
-It is only about certain allowances above stipend; the Committee awaits the theological report before addressing the other dimensions and the matter of fees and payments further. - 4.
+- 1. Members of the Methodist Council and representatives to the Conference are now familiar with the Connexional Allowances Committee's commitment to reviewing and reforming if necessary the system of allowances above standard stipend (and, for the record, fees for weddings and funerals and payments for other work).
+A milestone report was presented to and accepted by the Conference in 2015: see Agenda section 46, pp 446-475. - 2.
+The 2015 Conference directed (46/4, p 474) the Faith and Order Committee to undertake a major review of the theological foundation of all matters of ministerial remuneration, to be presented to the Conference of 2017.
+However, resolution 46/5 gave the Connexional Allowances Committee permission to review the qualifying posts and percentages above stipend during 2015-16, as the Committee believed that some rationalisation could begin before the theological review is completed. - 3.
+This paper presents the Committee's proposals, acknowledging that some aspects are best left until after 2017, but that others can be implemented sooner.
+It is only concerned with certain allowances above stipend: the Committee awaits the theological review before addressing the other dimensions and the matter of fees and payments further.
+It is brought to the January 2016 meeting of the Council for consultation, with a view to bringing final recommendations to the April meeting in preparation for the 2016 Conference. - 4.
 There are several categories of allowances above stipend, as listed below.
-The Committee brings its recommendations with respect to each in the subsequent sections of the paper. - Allowances related to the job or post held - Local and personal discretionary allowances above stipend - Allowances in the islands and remote locations - Allowances related to certain UK mainland locations
+The Committee brings its proposals with respect to each in the subsequent sections of the paper. - Allowances related to the job or post held - Local and personal discretionary allowances above stipend - Allowances in the islands and remote locations - Allowances related to certain UK mainland locations